SimonScholz/simonscholz.github.io/content/tutorials/newman/newman-postman.md

 GitHub jobs are usually run in parallel, so in case the CI/CD pipeline is not done yet it does not make sense to already fire the requests towards the API.
 To overcome this you can use the `delayRequest` property.

-# Using Newman in CI/CD pipeline
+# Using Newman in CI/CD pipeline to test your API

 An example of a complete CI/CD pipeline could look like this: